kingst/ostep-projects/initial-utilities/README.md

 you'll be implementing **wcat** (i.e., "wisconsin" cat).

 Objectives:
-* Re-familiarize yourself with the C programming language
+* Re-familiarize yourself with the C/C++ programming language
 * Re-familiarize yourself with a shell / terminal / command-line of UNIX
 * Learn (as a side effect) how to use a proper code editor such as emacs
 * Learn a little about how UNIX utilities are implemented

-While the project focuses upon writing simple C programs, you can see from the above that even that requires a bunch of other previous knowledge, including a basic idea of what a shell is and how to use the command line on some UNIX-based systems (e.g., Linux or macOS), how to use an editor such as emacs, and of course a basic understanding of C programming.
+While the project focuses upon writing simple C++ programs, you can see from the above that even that requires a bunch of other previous knowledge, including a basic idea of what a shell is and how to use the command line on some UNIX-based systems (e.g., Linux or macOS), how to use an editor such as emacs, and of course a basic understanding of C programming.
 If you **do not** have these skills already, this is not the right place to start.

 Summary of what gets turned in:
-* A bunch of single .c files for each of the utilities below: **wcat.c**, **wgrep.c**, **wzip.c**, and **wunzip.c**.
+* A bunch of single .cpp files for each of the utilities below: **wcat.cpp**, **wgrep.cpp**, **wzip.cpp**, and **wunzip.cpp**.
 * Each should compile successfully when compiled with the **-Wall** and **-Werror** flags.
 * Each should (hopefully) pass the tests we supply to you.